Example drugs charts showing 1st line medications used are in Appendix 1.

 In medically assisted alcohol detox, the patient is required to stop alcohol intake abruptly, its effects are replaced by a benzodiazepine that has cross-tolerance in a safe and structured manner.
 This can be reduced at a rate that prevents withdrawal symptoms, but without promoting over-sedation, and ultimately stopped altogether.
 The process involves providing a large enough initial dose to prevent severe withdrawal symptoms including seizures, delirium tremens, severe anxiety or autonomic instability, but to withdraw the medication before physical dependence on its effects begins.

 On Huntlyburn chlordiazepoxide is used 1st line as the benzodiazepine to manage alcohol withdrawal.
-For elective admissions a fixed reducing regime is used, this should always be prescribed and is contained in appendix 2.
+For elective admissions, a fixed reducing regime is used, this should always be prescribed and is contained in Appendix 2.

-Some patients, most especially at the start of the detox, may struggle and need to repeat a previous day, for example restarting and repeating day one (chlordiazepoxide 30 mg QDS) the day following admission.
+Some patients, especially at the start of the detox, may struggle and need to repeat a previous day, for example restarting and repeating day one (chlordiazepoxide 30 mg QDS) the day following admission.
 There should be a low threshold for doing this, alongside allowing more liberal usage of PRN in the first 3 days.
 This is the highest risk period of the detox and more liberal chlordiazepoxide use lowers the risk of seizures or delirium tremens (DT’s) developing.

 2nd line – Diazepam

 Diazepam can be used as an alternative to Chlordiazepoxide.
 It has a longer half-life than Chlordiazepoxide and can be more prone to accumulation and toxicity.
 It should only be used in place of Chlordiazepoxide where this has been specially requested by BAS.
 It should not be used where there is severe liver impairment.
 Diazepam 5 mg is approximately equivalent to 12.5 mg of Chlordiazepoxide.
-In addition to the reduction regime in appendix 3 an as required dose of 5 – 10 mg should be prescribed, total maximum of 100 mg in 24 hours.
+In addition to the reduction regime in Appendix 4 an as required dose of Diazepam 5 – 10 mg should be prescribed, total maximum of 100 mg in 24 hours.

 In severe liver impairment

 Where patients have severe liver impairment (often most clearly evidenced by elevated bilirubin and deranged clotting functions) consideration should be given to using oxazepam, as this is shorter acting and renally excreted.
-Doses for this are approximately equivalent to chlordiazepoxide, though as monitoring is needed to ensure there are no breakthrough withdrawals, given the shorter half-life.
-Lorazepam is another alternative and BAS can give advice around this if needed.
+Doses for this are approximately equivalent to chlordiazepoxide, regular monitoring is needed to ensure there are no breakthrough withdrawals, given the shorter half-life.

-2. Thiamine (including Pabrinex)
+Thiamine (including injectable thiamine)

 Vitamin replacement is essential as a preventative measure against the onset of Wernicke’s Encephalopathy (WE).
 If untreated, WE progresses to Korsakoff’s syndrome.
 WE is a progressive neurological condition caused by thiamine deficiency.
 WE can occur in those who consume a large amount of alcohol, have a restricted diet and alcohol related reduced absorption of thiamine.

-3. Acamprosate
+Acamprosate

 There is evidence acamprosate reduces cravings to drink alcohol (licensed indication) and offers some neuroprotection during detox (unlicensed but agreed in Lothian and Borders – DO discuss with patient).
 It is routine practice on Huntlyburn to offer to start all elective admissions for alcohol detox on acamprosate.
 This can then if the patient wishes be continued following discharge to aid in relapse prevention.

 The usual dose is 666 mg TDS.
 If weight <60kg, reduce dose to 666mg in the morning, 333mg afternoon and evening.
 Continue on discharge for up to 6 months.
-If very deranged LFTs (contraindicated in Childs-Pugh C) or renal insufficiency (creatinine>120 umol/l) do not give.
+If very deranged LFTs (contraindicated in Childs-Pugh C) or renal insufficiency (creatinine>120 micromol/l) do not give.
 Use over the age of 65 is off label and should only be done if approved by a senior BAS doctor.

-4. Other PRN medications
+Other PRN Medications

-Other medications that should be routinely prescribed for patients PRN as they may be required during detox include;
+Other medications that should be routinely prescribed for patients PRN as they may be required during detox include:

 - Metoclopramide 10 mg PRN/max TDS (oral or IM) – For nausea or vomiting